francescobortuzzo/Legionella/legionella.typ

 CREATE TABLE Stazione_meteorologica (
     latitudine LATITUDINE NOT NULL,
     longitudine LONGITUDINE NOT NULL,
-    via VARCHAR(25) NOT NULL,
+    via_piazza VARCHAR(25) NOT NULL,
-    numero_civico INTEGER NOT NULL,
+    civico INTEGER NOT NULL,
     CAP CAP NOT NULL,
     città VARCHAR(25) NOT NULL,
     geom GEOMETRY(Point, 4326) NOT NULL,